• Skip to primary navigation

 How to Make Blueberry Lemon and Yoghurt Muffins

-2. Add the vegetable oil and mix until fully incorporated then mix in the whisked eggs, vanilla extract, lemon, yoghurt and milk.
-Add in half the dry ingredients that you set aside earlier and mix in well then add the other half of the dry ingredients and fully combine.
-Gently fold in the blueberries then add the prepared batter to the muffin cases ensuring they are two thirds full.
+3. Add in half the dry ingredients that you set aside earlier and mix in well then add the other half of the dry ingredients and fully combine.
+Gently fold in the blueberries then add the prepared batter evenly to the muffin cases ensuring they are two thirds full.

 Nutrition